dannguyen/journalism-syllabi/README.md

 <a href="http://shancarter.github.io/ucb-dataviz-fall-2013/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course teaches some of the skills and techniques necessary for displaying statistical information effectively in journalism.
-Students will scrutinize techniques used in previously published projects and will also analyze data on their own, evaluating and producing static and interactive visuali...</em></p>
+        This course teaches some of the skills and techniques necessary for displaying statistical information effectively in journalism.
+Students will scrutinize techniques used in previously published projects and will also analyze data on their own, evaluating and producing static and interactive visuali
+        </small></p>

         <p>Instructors: Shan Carter, Kevin Quealy</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>